glanzkaiser/glanzshamzs/OpenGL/Readme.md

       mkdir build
       cd build
       ccmake ..

+Configure and locate the library of ASSIMP and GLFW then type:

+      make

 # About OpenGL
 OpenGL is mainly considered an API (an Application Programming Interface) that provides us with a large set of functions that we can use to manipulate graphics and images.
 However, OpenGL by itself is not an API, but merely a specification, developed and maintained by the Khronos Group.